ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/README.md

 # General Information

-You will know the basics of how a computer works from this chapter.
-We will start with the operating systems and their history.
-Then we will consider the features and families of modern operating systems.
-In the end, we will get what a computer program is, how it is launched and executed.
+This chapter explains the basics of how a computer works.
+It starts with describing operating systems and their history.
+Then the chapter considers families of modern operating systems and their features.
+The last section explains a computer program and its execution.